I am back in the South Arm Multi Cultural Community Kitchen led by Minoo.

 Ella called the above “nude” sushi because the rice is on the outside without a seaweed covering.
 This is similar to the Korean California Roll which were demonstrated in Caring Place before with variation in the ingredients.

 Ella is a very organised person.
-She got everyone to involve in the preparation of the ingredients first before the rolling begins.
-Click on the link below to see the fun works of the members of the Caring Place Community Kitchen in this Korean Sushi workshop.
-More on following page.
-Click here to continue reading
+She got everyone to be involved in the preparation of the ingredients first before the rolling begins.